 2. Get on IGTV

-- Instagram launched its standalone platform IGTV in June of this year, and allows users to post video content up to 60 minutes long directly to their followers.
+- Instagram launched its standalone platform IGTV in 2018, and allows users to post video content up to 60 minutes long directly to their followers.
 Access to IGTV can be done either through Instagram or by downloading it as a standalone app.
 Although there’s no monetisation of content just yet (amidst the cyclone of rumours), a good idea is to create your channel and finetune your IGTV presence so that you’re unstoppable by the time monetisation is inevitably introduced.A few pointers:

 - Be on the straight and narrow: Forget all notions that landscape video is best, for the purposes IGTV it’s all about vertical video.